sangstar/sangstar.github.io/docs/_posts/2023-04-22-imbalanced-datasets.markdown

 $$L = - \frac{1}{100} \sum_{i=1}^{100} \sum_{j=1}^m y^w_{i,j} \log{(\hat y_{i,j})}$$

+Reminding ourselves that $$\hat y$$ is the output of the model, a vector of probabilities for each class, no different than simply $$p$$ from the binary case.
 Another way to help minority class prediction would be to adjust decision boundaries after the fact to allow minority classes more leniency to be predicted.